Unboxed-Software/solana-course/content/oracles.md

 title: Oracles and Oracle Networks
 objectives:
 - Explain why onchain programs cannot readily access real-world data on their own
-- Explain how oracles solve the problem to accessing real-world data on-chain
+- Explain how oracles solve the problem of accessing real-world data on-chain
 - Explain how incentivized oracle networks make data more trustworthy
 - Effectively weigh the tradeoffs between using various types of oracles
 - Use oracles from an onchain program to access real-world data